4 Remote Working Tips to Help You De-Stress and Be More Productive

 Personally, I like synthwave for this.
 It keeps my energy levels up but doesn’t get in the way of what I’m trying to achieve: in fact, it helps me achieve my conditions of flow.
 You’ll need to figure out what works for you, though, because musical taste is strongly subjective.

-4. Do exercises you enjoy
+4. Do Exercises you Enjoy

 Physical exercise is excellent for mental health, and we all know it (even when we don’t really want to admit it because we’re habitually lazy), so a core part of your remote working day should be getting some exercise.
 As for what kind you should go for, don’t obsess over working out particular body parts or following set routines unless you want to.
 If you have certain fitness goals, then definitely pursue them — but if you don’t, just do whatever you enjoy.